jchapin/capitaltechnologyservices.github.io/_posts/2016-03-08-contract-for-development-services.md

 layout: post
 title: 'Software Development Agreement'
 title_short: 'Software Development Agreement'
+excerpt: >
-excerpt: "The first time you see a vendor's contract shouldn't be when you sit down to sign it.
-That's why we're posting a sample agreement on the site for your review."
+  The first time you see a vendor's contract shouldn't be when you sit down to sign it.
+That's why we're posting a sample agreement on the site for your review.
 company_signed_name: John Chapin
 company_signed_title: President
 company_signed_date: